Velomotion logo Velomotion small logo

 Rather, a 17-man lead group stayed together, in which the Brownlee brothers, the overall leader Javier Gomez, and above all Mola were active.

-The Spaniard then latched onto the heels of his training partner Richard Murray as he ran.
-He had pushed the pace in the last 1.000 meters and thus surprised the Brownlees, but also Gomez.
-In the end the South African had to admit defeat to Mola, who celebrated his first victory in the ITU World Triathlon Series, but he was able to successfully keep the Portuguese Joao Pereira at a distance.
+The Spaniard then followed the heels of his training partner Richard Murray, who had 1.000 He increased the pace in the 100 meters, surprising both the Brownlees and Gomez.
+Although the South African ultimately had to admit defeat to Mola, who celebrated his first victory in the ITU World Triathlon Series, he successfully kept the Portuguese Joao Pereira at bay.

 The best German was Gregor Buchholz, who finished the race in twelfth place.